develprr/metamatic-framework/README.md

 a related state.
 In a state container it is now possible to use **observe** function to mark a state for observation.
 When a state is under observation, it will be automatically fired every time when a listener signs up to listen for it.

-### Version 1.3.4: updteState function for easily updating container states and broadcasting changes
+### Version 1.3.4: updateState function for easily updating container states and broadcasting changes

 Since version 1.3.4, you can update a state in the state container and dispatch that state with only one line of code.
 Write very efficient state-container aware code with ridiculously few lines of code!